tedstreete/opi-prov-life/PROVISIONING.md

 }
 ```

+## Automatic Provisioning

+We call "Automatic Provisioning" a provisioning process that is usually one that is automated by the environment and/or control plane, and doesn't involve a human operator's direct involvement (in e.g. plugging in a USB drive or a laptop via an ethernet/console cable)

+### Externally-initiated

+Provisioning can be triggered by an external actor, usually via BMC.

+#### DPU BMC

+DPU can receive commands via its BMC (using IPMI, RedFish etc.) to change boot order to PXE boot, and then to boot.

+#### Platform BMC

-Another option involves using a trusted network connection between platform BMC and NIC BMC (using [NCSI](https://en.wikipedia.org/wiki/NC-SI)).
+The interaction from the previous section can also be applied using a trusted network connection between platform BMC and NIC BMC (using [NCSI](https://en.wikipedia.org/wiki/NC-SI)).
 In this scenario,  the platform BMC is able to interact with the NIC BMC without any involvement of, or placing trust in, an OS running on the host.
 One could send custom OEM commands over NC-SI to the BMC, or have a RedFish client on DPU receive commands from RedFish server on the platform BMC.

-## Automatic Provisioning (ZTP)
+### Passive (ZTP/SZTP)

+Passive reprovisioning is a process where DPUs start up and detect that they need to be re-provisioned.
+One such example might ostensibly be a DPU being fresh out of the factory and lacks an initial OS.

-### What is ZTP
+#### What is ZTP

 Zero Touch Provisioning (ZTP) allows you to provision new DPU/IPU devices in your network automatically, with minimal manual intervention.
 This includes system software, operating system, patch files, and configuration files.